upspin/upspin/doc/index.md

 out Upspin.

-Upspin is an [open-source project](https://github.com/upspin/upspin) that consists of two main design elements:
+Upspin is an [open-source project](https://github.com/upspin/upspin) that comprises two main design elements:

 1. a set of protocols enabling secure, federated sharing using a global naming system; and